 Will things change with GitHub?
 No one can know it.
 But this particular company is particularly fond of the developer community and has a very strong brand name.
 So big changes could cause problems for Microsoft.

-What is quite worrying about this deal is that with the acquisition of LinkedIn and GitHub, Microsoft will be able to determine how recruitment works in its industry. s.
+It is quite worrying about this deal that by having LinkedIn and GitHub, Microsoft will be able to determine the way in which hiring in the technology industry is working.

-But fears of a repeat of the 90s standoff are unfounded.
+But fears of a repeat of the 90s controversy are unfounded.
 Microsoft is clearly a different company.

 __________________________